-6 Week Progress Reports: Notices are sent of parents at the end of the sixth, twelfth, and eighteenth week of each semester for all students receiving an F in any class.
-These reports are merely an update on progress; they are not a final report signifying the end of the grading period.
-Online classes (concurrent enrollment) will also have progress reports sent home for these 6-2eek grade monitoring periods.
+4 1/2 Week Progress Reports: Notices are sent to parents at the end of the third, sixth, twelfth, and fifteenth week of each semester for all students receiving a D or F in any class.
+These reports will be mailed and are merely an update on progress; they are not a final report signifying the end of a grading period.
+Online classes (not PSEO's) will also have progress reports sent home for these 3-week grade monitoring periods.